This case study is published under StratumCGI's

 Investment Committee Brief for the Big-Box Warehouse CGI

-Scope: Clean aerial and masterplan frames that show the spec of the building, for the internal investment pack.
+Scope: Clean aerial and masterplan images that show the spec of the building, for the internal investment pack.

 The investment committee wanted the straightforward stuff.

-Aerial and masterplan frames that clearly show the two
+Aerial and masterplan images that clearly show the two

 Grade A units, the service yard, the rooftop PV array,